 I moan for ice, have drunk nothing since noon.
 Scooter appeals to the nurses.
 The answer is no. Too perilously close to the edge, could go into surgery at any time.
 The stomach must stay empty.

 Three doctors talk intensely outside the room.
 The emergency room doctor lobbies for immediate surgery.
 At any moment something could shift and slice a vessel or nerve.
 We must stabilize.

 Matt Black, a surgical resident, wants no action until the artery damage heals.
 He is quiet, dogged, insistent.
 If it breaks, blood will burst into the brain and spinal canal.
 It could be fatal.

-Mathew Berchuck, the spinal surgeon, cuts to the chase: She’s made it this far, luck or something is with her.
+Matthew Berchuck, the orthopedic spine surgeon, cuts to the chase: She’s made it this far, luck or something is with her.
 Get her in a bed, keep her there until Monday.
 I need my full team to fix this.

 They scan for leaking blood and wait, scan again and wait.
 Roll in, roll out, the night deepens.
 Final verdict: no bleeding.
 Berchuck wins.

 I am bound for the trauma ward to stabilize.
 Transfer paperwork slowly percolates.